wazo-platform/wazo-platform.org/content/blog/sprint-review-1916.md

 ## New features in this sprint

-## Bug fixes

-## Technical features

 * Directories: lookups are now insensitive to accented characters.

 ## Ongoing features

-* Switchboard: We are working to improve the switchboard call flow response time, because the switchboard user needs the most reactivity from its application.
-These improvements may also have a positive outcome on non-switchboard calls reactivity as well.
+* Switchboard: We are working to improve the switchboard call flow response time.
 * BLF: The Busy Lamp Field (BLF) of Do Not Disturb mode, call forwards and call filtering are being reimplemented to restore the behavior of Wazo 18.03.
 * Call logs: We are handling more scenarios in the Wazo Platform CDR.
 We are focused on the call forwarding scenarios, in order to present the correct numbers to users.
 * SBC: We are adding new blocks in Wazo Platform to handle more calls and improve security.
 Kamailio is the core of those new features and will serve as a Session Border Controller (SBC) and SIP router to multiple Asterisk instances.